Families With Kids Guide to Orlando

 While you’re enjoying Orlando’s theme parks and water parks, don’t lose sight of our indoor and outdoor attractions.
 There are more than 100 of them in the area, including dozens of family-friendly options in the International Drive area, Orlando’s main tourism district.

-For starters, you can get an incredible view of Orlando from 400 feet in the sky at the ICON Orlando, located at the ICON Orlando 360 dining and entertainment complex.
+For starters, you can get an incredible view of Orlando from 400 feet in the sky at the The Wheel, located at the ICON Park™ dining and entertainment complex.
 Other family attractions here include SEA LIFE Orlando Aquarium, Arcade City Orlando, and Madame Tussauds Orlando — home of DC Entertainment’s Justice League.
-Right next door at the Vue at 360 entertainment center, older kids won’t be able to resist the challenge of the 450-foot-tall Orlando StarFlyer, the tallest swing ride in the world.
+Meanwhile, older kids won’t be able to resist the challenge of the 450-foot-tall Orlando StarFlyer, the tallest swing ride in the world.

 Just down the street, Pointe Orlando — a walkable dining, shopping and attractions complex — has WonderWorks, an upside-down building described as an indoor amusement park for the mind.
 The whole family can also enjoy bowling, billiards, video games and other fun activities, not to mention some great food, at Pointe Orlando’s Main Event Entertainment.

-International Drive even features a classic amusement park: Fun Spot America, which has a location near Walt Disney World in Kissimmee.
+International Drive even features a classic amusement park: Fun Spot America, which has a second location near Walt Disney World.
 For more outdoor fun, the whole family can live the pirate’s life on two championship, 18-hole courses at Pirate’s Cove Adventure Golf.
 Or, discover a brand-new way to golf at Topgolf Orlando.

 For a completely different type of reptile, head to Dinosaur World, a self-guided outdoor museum with more than 200 life-sized dinosaur exhibits.
-It’s about an hour from Disney.
+It’s about an hour from Walt Disney World.
 If your kids are more interested in space than dinos, take them to Kennedy Space Center Visitor Complex, about an hour from downtown Orlando on Florida’s east coast.

 Orlando also has a lot of family-friendly outdoor adventures that are off the beaten track — literally.
 North of Orlando, Blue Springs State Park, DeLeon Springs State Park and Ocala National Forest provide opportunities for swimming, fishing and picnicking, among other activities.

-You can also hike or bike the West Orange Trail, a 21-mile paved path that starts in Winter Garden near Disney and runs north to Apopka.
+You can also hike or bike the West Orange Trail, a 21-mile paved path that starts in Winter Garden near Walt Disney World and runs north to Apopka.
+(Didn’t bring a bike?
+You can rent one from Winter Garden’s Bikes & Blades Co.)
 And in Lake Nona, about 20 minutes from Orlando International Airport, the whole family can play tennis together in a professional setting — and at no cost — at the United States Tennis Association National Campus’ Nemours Family Zone.
 (However, registration is required).

-For pulse-pounding excitement on land, take the wheel at Revolution Off Road.
-Or, fly through the trees at Forever Florida — Ziplines & Adventures in the Wild! or Orlando Tree Trek Adventure Park.
-You can also get wild on the water at Spirit of the Swamp Airboat Rides and Boggy Creek Airboat Rides.
+For pulse-pounding excitement on land, take the wheel at Revolution Adventures.
+Or, fly through the trees at Orlando Tree Trek Adventure Park.
+You can also get wild on the water at Spirit of the Swamp Airboat Rides and Boggy Creek Airboat Adventures.

 Family Feasts in Orlando

 Thanks to themed dining, mealtime in Orlando can be a family adventure.
-An original in that regard is Medieval Times Dinner & Tournament, located close to Disney in Kissimmee.
-Here, you can dine like royalty while cheering on knights in a recently re-imagined show that’s presided over by a queen instead of a king for the first time in the attraction’s history.
+An original in that regard is Medieval Times Dinner & Tournament, where you can dine like royalty while cheering on knights in a recently reimagined show that’s presided over by a queen instead of a king for the first time in the attraction’s history.

 Naturally, Orlando provides a wealth of opportunities to dine with beloved characters — and real-life living legends.
-At Walt Disney World Resort, for instance, you can arrange dinner dates with Disney Princesses at Epcot’s Akershus Royal Banquet Hall, Winnie the Pooh and friends at Magic Kingdom’s The Crystal Palace, and classic Disney characters at Chef Mickey’s inside Disney’s Contemporary Resort.
+At Walt Disney World Resort, for instance, you can arrange dinner dates with Disney Princesses at Epcot’s Akershus Royal Banquet Hall, Winnie the Pooh and friends at Magic Kingdom Park’s The Crystal Palace, and classic Disney characters at Chef Mickey’s inside Disney’s Contemporary Resort.
+(Please note that character dining might not be available at the time of your visit.
+Check with your preferred theme parks for details.)

 At Universal Orlando Resort, children will love breakfast with the Minions at Loews Sapphire Falls Resort’s Despicable Me Character Breakfast.
 And anyone who’s into comic books won’t want to miss the chance to eat with Captain America, Spider-Man and other superheroes at the Marvel Character Dinner at Universal’s Islands of Adventure.